dhanushreddy291/clerk-expo-neon-rls-authorize/README.md

 A quick start Expo template demonstrating secure user authentication and authorization using Neon RLS Authorize with Clerk integration.
 This guide uses SQL from the client to enforce row-level security policies.

 > [!IMPORTANT]
-> WIP
-> I built this project because I couldn't find a simple, easy-to-understand example of Expo with Clerk auth on GitHub.
+> WIP: I built this project because I couldn't find a simple, easy-to-understand example of Expo with Clerk auth on GitHub.
 So, I decided to make one myself!
 It's going to be my go-to template for future projects.
 I'm having a blast learning mobile app development, and right now, I'm diving into CI/CD.
 I'm trying to automate deployments to the Google Play Store and the Apple App Store (yeah, I know EAS does a lot of that, but I want to learn the ins and outs).
 If you're a pro at mobile deployment automation and want to share your knowledge, I'd love your help!
 Pull requests are more than welcome.
 Thanks for checking it out!

 ## Features